 Every line verifiable, every result tied to a system I built and a team I led.
 This is the diligence file, in the open.

-Rebuilt acquisition end to end: inbound calls +490% (108 → 637, Aug–Nov), appointments +212%, qualified leads +20%, and booking rate 16% → 59% (+269%) — on the back of a 500,000-record CRM migration executed with zero downtime.
+I rebuilt acquisition end to end: inbound calls +490% (108 → 637, Aug–Nov), appointments +212%, qualified leads +20%, and booking rate 16% → 59% (+269%), on the back of a full Salesforce → Builder Prime migration and automated booking that sent every inbound lead straight to sales, no manual entry.

-Repositioned a 1.5M-user platform with two straight years of declining recurring revenue, returned MRR to growth, and set the table for acquisition by CoStar Group (NASDAQ: CSGP).
+I repositioned a 1.5M-user platform with two straight years of declining recurring revenue, returned MRR to growth, and set the table for acquisition by CoStar Group (NASDAQ: CSGP).

-With every budget rolling up to one desk, reallocation happened at portfolio level — dollars moved to the brand and channel where returns were highest, not where habit had parked them.
+With every budget rolling up to one desk, reallocation happened at portfolio level, dollars moved to the brand and channel where returns were highest, not where habit had parked them.

 Dual master’s program, Harbert College of Business